-Instead of us wearing our feelings on our sleeves, letting others’ comments dictate how we react; we should “cast our burden on the LORD and He will sustain us.”
+Instead of wearing feelings on our sleeves, letting others’ comments dictate how we react; we should “Cast our burden on the LORD and He will sustain us.”
 Psalm 55:22.

-- He is the one that can help us let go of super-sensitivity.
+- He is the one that helps us let go of super-sensitivity.

-- God is the one that will strengthen us when we’re feeling hurt.
+- God is the one that strengthens us when we’re feeling hurt.

-- Jehovah is the one that can prepare us for our godly mate.
+- Jehovah is the one that prepares us for our godly mate.

-We need to turn it over to Jesus, work to conform to His image, turn our emotions over to Him; and try to live according to God’s standards.
+We need to turn it over to Jesus, work to conform to His image, turn our emotions over to Him; and live according to God’s standards.

-All scripture references in this chapter from the English Standard Version (ESV)
+All scripture references from the English Standard Version (ESV)